New Town Hall (Munich): Ratskeller

 After disputes between the municipal administration of St. Johann and Schlitt about the payment amount for the painting, Schlitt demanded the return of his sketches for St. Johann and used them to paint the Munich Ratskeller starting in the year 1905.

 Memorial room

-In 1958 a memorial room was set up on the first floor on the Marienplatz side.
-At the same place where after the First World War a memorial room had existed but had been destroyed in the Second World War.
+In 1958 a memorial room was set up on the first floor on the Marienplatz side in the same place where after the First World War a memorial room had existed but had been destroyed in the Second World War.
 In the redesigned room there are two stone panels beside a mosaic created by Karl Knappe, which reminisce those that died in the two world wars and those politically persecuted in the time of Nazism.
-A floor slab commemorates the urban employee who died in service.
+A floor slab commemorates the city employees who died in service.